Cnilton/react-native-floating-label-input/README.md

 - maskType?: 'currency' | 'phone' | 'date' | 'card';
 - currencyDivider: ',' | '.';

+* Numbers in Mask

+  Currently the mask filters number from higher to lower.
+For example the mask="345" will allow only the max number of "345" and lower, like "344", "343" etc. If you want to allow all numbers in a digit, just put "9" at the desired spot.

+* Currency

   Currently the mask will take effect in all maskTypes, except 'currency', wich is made automatically when maskType is set as currency.
 The reason is because currency is dynamic within the input value.
 If you want to change the thousands divider to other pattern, just insert the prop currencyDivider with one of: ',' or '.'.

 <img src ="https://i.imgur.com/iKbez6d.gif" width="40%"/>